open-risk/equinox/CODE_OF_CONDUCT.rst

 Code of Conduct
 ===============

 This code of conduct applies to all online spaces managed by Open Risk.
-This includes Github, mailing lists, the issue tracker, the Open Risk Commons and/or any other forums created by the Open Risk team towards community usage.
+This includes Github, mailing lists, issue trackers, the Open Risk Commons and/or any other forums created by the Open Risk team towards community usage.

 .. warning:: Violations of this code also outside the above mentioned spaces may affect a person's ability to participate within them.